-4.1.5 Processes supporting student success (s4c1d)
+4.1.5 Processes Supporting Student Success (s4c1d)

-As previously described in Section 3.6, the Pathways initiative was designed to insure that students can easily transfer general education credits across CUNY institutions.
-Pathways also facilitates the transfer of credits in courses that are identified as "gateways to the major" - courses that are common introductory courses in a set of popular majors (for example, macro and microeconomics, ECON 101 and 102 at QC).
+As previously described in Section 3.6, the Pathways initiative was designed to ensure that students can easily transfer general education credits across CUNY institutions.
+Pathways also facilitates the transfer of credits in courses that are identified as "gateways to the major": courses that are common introductory courses in a set of popular majors (for example, macro and microeconomics, ECON 101 and 102 at QC).
 This initiative, built on a common curricular foundation, encourages efficient degree progress.
-Articulation agreements [47] with other CUNY and non-CUNY colleges also speed progress toward the degree.
+Articulation agreements [46] with other CUNY and non-CUNY colleges also speed progress toward the degree.

-The College provides academic support in a variety of formats from wrap-around programs such as SEEK, to Freshman Year Initiative and mentoring programs, to drop-in services such as tutoring, the Writing Center, and the Math Lab.
+The College provides academic support in a variety of formats from wraparound programs such as SEEK, to Freshman Year Initiative, Macaulay Honors College, and mentoring programs, to drop-in services such as tutoring, the Writing Center, and the Math Lab.
 These services are intended to improve student academic success, retention, and degree progress.
 Where these services align with CUE goals, the College is able to target funds available through that program.
-See Appendix F.4 [A169] for recent examples.
+See Appendix F.4 for recent examples.

 The College is also able to use student technology fee funds to provide additional services to support student success.
 Examples of these services include "smart classroom" upgrades, software licenses, and free access to training modules for technical skills through Lynda.com.
-Students are directly involved in selecting projects to be funded, and the Office of Information Technology manages and monitors services provided.
+Students are directly involved in selecting projects to be funded, and the Office of Information Technology manages and monitors the services provided.

-As noted previously, the Strategic Plan has identified improved retention as a key goal (Appendix C.1 [A122]).
-Among the initiatives underway, led by the newly created Office of Enrollment Management and Retention, are improved documentation describing degree requirements (degree maps), expansion of support services for transfer students, creation of graduate student lounges, and increased student services via the One-Stop.
-QC is expanding and reconceptualizing the One-Stop to create the QC Hub, which will co-locate essential services.
-We have secured \$3M in capital funding for construction of the QC Hub.
+As noted previously, the Strategic Plan has identified improved retention as a key goal (Appendix C.2).
+Among the initiatives under way, led by the newly created Division of Enrollment and Student Retention, are improved documentation describing degree requirements (degree maps), expansion of support services for transfer students, creation of graduate student lounges, and increased student services through the One Stop.
+QC is expanding and reconceptualizing the One Stop to create the QC Hub, which will co-locate essential services.
+We have secured \$3,000,000 in capital funding from the Queens Borough President and the NYC Council for construction of the QC Hub.

 Many of the supports described thus far focus on services for students who might be struggling personally or academically.
 QC also has programs and supports for students who excel academically.
-A number of different honors programs at QC provide students with tuition support, funding for study abroad, support for enriching experiential opportunities and other

-For example, students in the Macaulay Honors College, a prestigious program at 8 CUNY colleges provides full tuition scholarship, a generous grant for study programs [106], and a laptop computer to those who meet CUNY NYS residency requirements.
+A number of different honors programs at QC provide students with tuition support, funding for study abroad and support for enriching experiential opportunities.
+For example, students in the Macaulay Honors College, a prestigious program at eight CUNY colleges, provides a full-tuition scholarship, a generous grant for study programs [106], and a laptop computer to those who meet CUNY's New York State residency requirements.
 The program, in existence at QC since 2001, admits 60 students each year.
-Another example of support for Honors Students is the Transfer Honors Program [107] which was established in 2014 to provide tuition support and academic services to highly qualified new transfer students.
-The program has accepted 80 students to date (roughly 17 each semester), 20 of whom have already graduated with eight of these admitted to graduate schools (Appendix J.599 [A171]).
+Another example of support for Honors Students is the Transfer Honors Program [107], which was established in 2014 to provide tuition support and academic services to highly qualified new transfer students.
+The program has accepted 80 students to date (roughly 17 each semester)-20 of whom have already graduated, with eight of these admitted to graduate schools (Appendix J.31).
 Several have received internal college awards, and one was valedictorian of her class.